CueCat: Aftermath

 Digital Convergence responded to this security breach by sending an email to those affected by the incident claiming that it was correcting this problem and would be offering them a $10 gift certificate to RadioShack, an investor in Digital Convergence.

 The company's initial response to these hacks was to assert that users did not own the devices and had no right to modify or reverse engineer them.
 Threats of legal action against the hackers swiftly brought on more controversy and criticism.
 The company changed the licensing agreement several times, adding explicit restrictions, apparently in response to hacker activity.
 Hackers argued that the changes did not apply retroactively to devices that had been purchased under older versions of the license, and that the thousands of users who received unsolicited CueCats in the mail had neither agreed to nor were legally bound by the license.

 No lawsuit was ever brought against "hackers", as this tactic was not employed to go after specific users or the hacker community, but to show "reasonable assertion".
 This would prevent another corporation from developing integrated software within an operating system or browser, which could take over the device and circumvent the :CRQ supervisory software and the revenue model that Digital Convergence desired.

 In May 2001, Digital Convergence fired most of its 225-person workforce.

 In September 2001, Belo Corporation, CueCat investor and owner of newspapers and TV stations, who had sent at least 200,000 free CueCats to its readers, wrote off their $37.5 million investment, and stopped using CueCat technology with newspapers's editions, notably The Press-Enterprise, The Dallas Morning News, and The Providence Journal.

 Investors in CueCat lost their $185 million.
 Technology journalist Scott Rosenberg called the CueCat a "Rube Goldberg contraption", a "massive flop", and a "fiasco".

 Awards

 In 2001, Computerworld named CueCat as a Laureate in the Media Arts & Entertainment category.

 In 2001, Software and Information Industry Association named Digital Convergence Corp.'s :CRQ Technology as Best Reference Tool.

 Surplus liquidation

 In June 2005, a liquidator offered two million CueCats for sale at $0.30 each (in quantities of 500,000 or more).

 Once available for free, the device can now be found on sale at eBay for prices ranging from $5 to as much as $100.

 Open source

 Hobbyists have reverse-engineered the firmware, software, and the customer database.
-Other unrelated companies sold and supported surplus new CueCats as low-cost barcode scanners for use with their software, such as the Readerware library cataloging utlity.
+Other unrelated companies sold and supported surplus new CueCats as low-cost barcode scanners for use with their software, such as the Readerware library cataloging utility.
 Eventually, the widespread availability of barcode scanner smartphone apps made the CueCat's capabilities mostly superfluous.